Briefly in English

 And thus Kalasataman Vapaakaupunki, Free City of Kalasatama, was born.

-After huge popularity in last summer Kalasataman Vapaakaupunki held in Suvilahti, we decided to continue Vapaakaupunki in a new form in REDI, where in October 2018 we are opening Kalasataman Vapaakaupungin Olohuone (eng.
-The Free City of Kalasatama – Living room).
+After huge popularity in last summer Kalasataman Vapaakaupunki held in Suvilahti, we decided to continue Vapaakaupunki in a new form in REDI, where in October 2018 we opened Kalasataman Vapaakaupungin Olohuone (eng.
+The Free City of Kalasatama – Living Room).
 Kalasataman Vapaakaupunki is for us all.
-There anyone can arrange an event free of charge, as long as it is open, free and fits with the values and spirit of Vapaakaupunki.
-It’s a space where anyone can come, where you can chill out, work, play, take part in workshops – or do something completely different.
+There anyone can arrange an event free of charge, as long as it is open for everyone and fits with the values and spirit of Vapaakaupunki.
+It’s a space where anyone can come, where you can chill out, work, play, take part in events and workshops or make your own event.
 The space is almost 600 square meters, so many different actions can happen at the same time.

 What is Olohuone?

 You can bring your own food and drinks in Olohuone, as long as you clean after yourself.
 Olohuone is for us all and we all create it and take care of it.
 Anyone can use Olohuone, from children to elderly, and we don’t allow any kind of discrimination.
-Olohuone will be open from Monday to Saturday 10-18 and on Sunday 12-16, even longer during the events.
+Olohuone will be open from Monday to Friday 10-19, on Saturdays 10-22.30 and on Sundays 12-17 and could be open even longer during the events.

 Organizing events in Olohuone